pr3st00/jarvis/README.md

-# jarvis
 <h1 align="center">Jarvis Home Automation</h1>

 <p align="center">
 A voice controlled home automation system, along with plugins for doing cool things.

 It uses the amazing snowboy product (https://snowboy.kitt.ai/) for waiting for a keyword, and then executes actions based on a pre-determined json format.

 Actions can be executed in parallel or sequentially, and can in turn return another actions.
 This simple framework allows complex actions to be executed with little effort.